stephenfletchtek/CV/README.md

 [Projects](#projects) | [Experience](#software-experience) | [Skills](#skills) | [Education](#education) | [Interests](#interests)

 💻 After more than 20 years in x-ray hardware development - where I was troubleshooter-in-chief for a large high-tech engineering firm - I decided to change career and follow my love of problem-solving into the world of software engineering .
-Over the years I've built many transferable skills: in product design and development, customer service, faultfinding and diagnosis, team-working, coaching, management and leadership.
+Over the years I've built many transferable skills: in product design and development, customer service, fault finding and diagnosis, team-working, coaching, management and leadership.

-🌱 Nonetheless I clearly entered the software engineering space with knowledge and skill gaps - so I have been working assiduously to address them: I’ve learned a wide range of languages and frameworks; I’ve worked solo, in pairs, and as part of an agile team; I’ve practiced working with APIs and OAuth 2.0 for one of my personal [home automation projects](https://github.com/stephenfletchtek/heattolight); and I’ve grown my understanding of common web security risks (e.g. OWASP Top 10).
+🌱 Nonetheless I clearly entered the software engineering space with knowledge and skill gaps - so I have been working assiduously to address them: I’ve learned a wide range of languages and frameworks; I’ve worked solo, in pairs, and as part of an agile team; I’ve practised working with APIs and OAuth 2.0 for one of my personal [home automation projects](https://github.com/stephenfletchtek/heattolight); and I’ve grown my understanding of common web security risks (e.g. OWASP Top 10).

 ## Projects